clockgene/Image_analysis/README.md

 idle

-# to use batch file that autoactivates image env and starts idle/spyder, right click on desktop, create New text document (not Word, notepad txt),
-# rename it to conda_image.bat, open it in notepad and copy paste this:
+To use batch file that autoactivates image env and starts idle/spyder, right click on desktop, create New text document (not Word, notepad txt), rename it to conda_image.bat, open it in notepad and copy paste this:

 @echo on
 call C:\ProgramData\Miniconda3\Scripts\activate.bat